-In this sense the background process of creating a questionnaire is especially important.
-In completely simplified form we can present it on the next case:
+In this sense, the background process of creating a questionnaire is especially important.
+In the completely simplified form we can present it on the next case:

 When creating a web survey the first step – as with any social science research – is previous conceptual work:

-- In the beginning it is necessary to formalize and write down goals of the research.
+- In the beginning, it is necessary to formalize and write down the goals of the research.
 This is also reasonable in the case of the simplest researches.
-If we are interested in the satisfaction with studying on a certain faculty, we write down adequate goals such as researching satisfaction for the purpose of a student council or for needs of faculty or for the needs of an evaluation body (e.g. NAKVIS).
-When conducting more sophisticated researches we help ourselves by defining goals with qualitative research such as expert opinion or in depth talks with client.
+If we are interested in the satisfaction with studying on a certain faculty, we write down adequate goals such as researching satisfaction for a student council or the needs of faculty or the needs of an evaluation body (e.g. NAKVIS).
+When conducting more sophisticated researches we help ourselves by defining goals with qualitative research such as expert opinion or in-depth talks with clients.

-- On the basis of defined goals basic content sections are then structured.
-If we are interested in evaluating study for the needs of a faculty, content blocks can be: (a) general satisfaction with conditions for studying, (b) satisfaction with individual subjects and (c) satisfaction with lecturers.
+- Based on defined goals, basic content sections are then structured.
+If we are interested in evaluating a study for the needs of a faculty, content blocks can be: (a) general satisfaction with conditions for studying, (b) satisfaction with individual subjects and (c) satisfaction with lecturers.

 - Each content block is then divided into components.
 Section of satisfaction with general conditions can for example be divided into (a1) satisfaction with classrooms, (a2) satisfaction with technical equipment, (a3) satisfaction with personnel and services in various departments such as (a3i) library, (a3ii) student office, (a3iii) dean’s office, (a3iv) computer centre etc., (a4) satisfaction with study system and conditions, (a5) satisfaction with administrative work, (a6) satisfaction with IT support etc.

 - Individual components are then transformed into questions.
-Before that we can also transform them into subcomponents (e.g. different and more in depth aspects of library functioning).
-When researching opinions, we demand more indicators, very often at least two, for each individual concept (when we are interested in the opinion on a certain service, we can ask a question about agreement with certain sentence such as "I like the functioning of the library" and "I would recommend services of the library to friends").
-In the case of asking about facts one question is often enough (e.g. "Did you visit the library in the last month?")
+Before that, we can also transform them into subcomponents (e.g. different and more in-depth aspects of library functioning).
+When researching opinions, we demand more indicators, very often at least two, for each concept (when we are interested in the opinion on a certain service, we can ask a question about the agreement with a certain sentence such as "I like the functioning of the library" and "I would recommend services of the library to friends").
+In the case of asking about facts, one question is often enough (e.g. "Did you visit the library in the last month?")

-- Design of a whole questionnaire is also a complex process.
-We usually begin with interesting and shock questions.
+- The design of a whole questionnaire is also a complex process.
+We usually begin with interesting and shocking questions.
 The rule of thumb is that a certain flow from general to specific is established.
 Sensitive questions are usually near the end and demographic questions are in the end.
-One of main questions if the length of a questionnaire where judgement about what we need is essential.
+One of the main questions is the length of a questionnaire where judgement about what we need is essential.